coldnebo/data_hut/README.md

          {"Taric"=>121.0},
          {"Alistar"=>120.19}]

-* how about using some of the indexes we defined above... like the 'nuke_index' (notice that the assumptions on what make a good nuke are subjective, but that's the fun of it; we can model our assumptions and see how the data changes in response.)
+* how about using some of the indices we defined?... for instance, if we want to know which champions produce the greatest damage we could try sorting by our 'nuke_index', (notice that the assumptions on what make a good 'nuke' are subjective, but that's the fun of it; we can model our assumptions and see how the data changes in response.)

         [3] pry(main)> ds.order(Sequel.desc(:nuke_index)).limit(5).collect{|c| {c.name => [c.total_damage, c.total_move_speed, c.total_mana, c.ability_power]}}
         => [{"Karthus"=>[100.7, 335.0, 1368.0, 10]},